mayada96/HR-Data-Anaysis-Project-Tableau/README.md

 ## Project Files

-- ` hr-data-analysis.csv` - dataset of the project.
+- `HR-Data-Analysis.csv` - dataset of the project.
 - `HR Data Report.twbx` - Tableau file of the visualization.